Topological radical of Banach module: Maximal contractive monomorphisms

 It is not hard to check that $\be\vee \ga$ and $\be\wedge \ga$ are contractive monomorphisms.
 For equivalence classes $[\be]$ and $[\ga]$ of $\be$ and $\ga$ we set $[\be]\vee [\ga]\!:=[\be\vee \ga]$ and $[\be]\wedge [\ga]\!:=[\be\wedge \ga]$.
 It is easy to see that these operations are well-defined.

-\begin{pr} Let $\be$ and $\ga$ be contractive monomorphisms.
-Then, with respect to the order define above, $[\be]\vee [\ga]$ and $[\be]\wedge [\ga]$ are the supremum and the infimum of $[\be]$ and $[\ga]$, respectively. \end{pr} The proof is standard.
+\begin{prop} Let $\be$ and $\ga$ be contractive monomorphisms.
+Then, with respect to the order define above, $[\be]\vee [\ga]$ and $[\be]\wedge [\ga]$ are the supremum and the infimum of $[\be]$ and $[\ga]$, respectively. \end{prop} The proof is standard.

-\begin{df} We say that a contractive monomorphism of left unital Banach $A$-modules $\al\!:Y\to X$ is \emph{maximal} if $\al$ is not surjective and for every non-surjective contractive monomorphism $\be$ and every contractive morphism $\ka$ the equality $\al=\be\ka$ implies that $\ka$ is an isometric isomorphism. \end{df}
+\begin{defin} We say that a contractive monomorphism of left unital Banach $A$-modules $\al\!:Y\to X$ is \emph{maximal} if $\al$ is not surjective and for every non-surjective contractive monomorphism $\be$ and every contractive morphism $\ka$ the equality $\al=\be\ka$ implies that $\ka$ is an isometric isomorphism. \end{defin}

 Thus, $\al$ is maximal iff $[\al]$ is maximal in the set of equivalence classes of all non-surjective monomorphisms with range in $X$.